-and spacers.

-- 1. Open the feed inlet and discharge end plates. - 2.
-Loosen the two vertical tension rods on each side.
-These are the rods holding the Feed Box, Screen Decks and Spacers in the stack.
-The hand nuts should be backed off sufficiently to allow easy sliding of screen panels

-3. Stand at the end of the machine and slide the screen out, pulling it squarely toward you.
+- 1. Remove feed inlet and discharge end plates. - 2.
+Loosen the tension bolts on each side.
+These are the bolts holding the tension rail that stretches the screen cloth.
+The nuts should be backed off sufficiently to allow easy sliding of screen hooks along the tension rail.
+(Be sure that ALL tension bolts have been loosened.) - 3.
+Stand at the end of the machine and slide the screen out, pulling it squarely toward you.
+Care should be exercised that when the screen is almost all the way out, that it is held level until it's completely out.
+On heavy-gauge cloth, two persons may be required.